 A good fitness instructor should create personal diet plans and exercises, demonstrate the correct way to use equipment, keep the gym clean and free of health and safety hazards, and monitor equipment misuse.

-As a fitness instructor, you should teach and motivate clients of all ages and backgrounds, have a positive attitude and an approachable personality, good communication skills, an excellent fitness level, and a responsible attitude towards health and safety.
+As a fitness instructor, you should teach and motivate clients of all ages and backgrounds, have a positive attitude and an approachable personality, have good communication skills, have an excellent fitness level, and have a responsible attitude towards health and safety.
 Below are tips for being a great fitness instructor.

 1. Get the necessary training